-- 1. Understand business organisations and functions - · Describe types of business organisational structures. - Give examples of business organisation stakeholders. - Explain typical functions in business organisations. - 2.
-Understand information systems in business organisations with a particular focus on accounting information systems and emerging technologies - Outline the functions of information systems. - Explain the relationships between information systems and business functions. - Outline how data sets are used in business organisations. - Explain accounting as an information system. - Describe the evolution of accounting from a manual to computer-based system. - Outline the relative strengths and weaknesses of manual and computerised accounting systems. - Describe the purpose and use of spreadsheet applications, database systems and accounting software packages. - Discuss the following emerging technologies in the context of accountancy: cloud computing, artificial intelligence, big data and data analytics, blockchain, distributed ledgers, and process automation. - Outline the internal control and security implications of emerging technologies for information systems. - Explain cybersecurity and its relevance to information systems. - Discuss the disruptive impact of developments in information technologies on business functions. - Discuss the changing roles of accountants and accounting technicians. - 3.
-Understand leadership and management - Describe the nature of management. - Describe leadership styles. - Explain how leadership styles can affect business organisations. - Outline individual, group, and team dynamics in business organisations. - Explain how individuals and groups are motivated.

-- 4. Understand corporate governance, social responsibility, and professional ethics - Summarise agency theory and stakeholder theory in the context of corporate governance. - Describe the sources of corporate governance. - Explain the importance of corporate governance. - Analyse corporate governance issues. - Discuss the social and environmental responsibilities of business organisations in contemporary society. - · Explain corporate social reporting. - Summarise the fundamental principles of ethical behaviour in the modern business environment. - Discuss the roles of regulatory and professional bodies in encouraging ethical behaviour. - Analyse ethical issues and dilemmas.
+- 1. Understand business organisations, business functions, organisational training and development - Describe types of business organisational structures. - · Give examples of business organisation stakeholders. - Explain typical functions in business organisations. - Explain training and development processes in business organisations. - Outline the nature and purpose of performance appraisal in business organisations. - 2.
+Understand information systems in business organisations with a particular focus on accounting information systems - · Outline the functions of information systems. - Explain the relationships between information systems and business functions. - Outline how data sets are used in business organisations. - · Explain accounting as an information system. - · Describe the evolution of accounting from a manual to computer-based system. - Outline the relative strengths and weaknesses of manual and computerised accounting systems. - Describe the purpose and use of spreadsheet applications, database systems, accounting software applications, and cloud computing. - 3.
+Understand leadership, management, and personal effectiveness - · Describe the nature of management. - Describe leadership styles. - Explain how leadership styles can affect business organisations. - · Outline individual, group, and team dynamics in business organisations. - Explain how individuals and groups are motivated. - Explain the nature and meaning of personal effectiveness in the workplace. - 4.
+Understand corporate governance, social responsibility, and professional ethics - Summarise agency theory and stakeholder theory in the context of corporate governance. - · Describe the sources of corporate governance. - Explain the importance of corporate governance. - · Analyse corporate governance issues. - Discuss the social and environmental responsibilities of business organisations in contemporary society with particular reference to the sustainability agenda. - Explain corporate social reporting. - Summarise the fundamental principles of ethical behaviour in the modern business environment. - Discuss the roles of regulatory and professional bodies in encouraging ethical behaviour. - Analyse ethical issues and dilemmas.